T

 · Procedure.
 Read

-Since the Directive was adopted in 2006 action plans have been adopted and carried out.
+Since the Directive was adopted in 2006, NEEAPs' have been adopted in the EU countries.
+They include, among others:

-· removing existing market barriers by providing necessary frameworks and incentives
+· removing existing market barriers by providing improved frameworks and incentives

 · creating conditions to promote and development the energy services market